 assuming \textit{a priori} that the motion is along a line and that the concentration and flow fields are axially symmetric.

-Our goal in this section is to review the derivation of the local bifurcation relation \eqref{local bifurcation} by weakly nonlinear analysis of the steady problem in the limit $\Pen\to4$.
+Our goal in this section is to review the derivation of the local bifurcation relation \eqref{local bifurcation} by a steady-state weakly nonlinear analysis in the limit $\Pen\to4$.
 Specifically, we will carry through the analysis up to the final key step, in which \eqref{local bifurcation} arises from solvability of an inhomogeneous problem at second order of the weakly nonlinear expansion.
-This will set the stage for the adjoint method developed in the subsequent section, which furnishes a solvability condition for a generalised inhomogeneous problem relevant to a wide range of physical scenarios, including but not limited to the perturbation scenarios considered in \S\ref{sec:perturbations} and the extension in the next Part to unsteady problems.
+This will set the stage for the adjoint method developed in the subsequent section, which furnishes a solvability condition for a generalised inhomogeneous problem relevant to a wide range of physical scenarios, including but not limited to the perturbation scenarios considered in Sec.~\ref{sec:perturbations} and the extension in the next part to unsteady dynamics.

 We stress that the analysis in the present section closely follows \cite{Morozov:19,Saha:21} except that the solvability condition is quoted based on the adjoint method to be developed instead of a detailed solution of the inhomogeneous problem.
-We also avoid \textit{a priori} assumptions on symmetry, a generality which will be crucial in \S\ref{sec:perturbations} when considering non-isotropic perturbations and in the next Part when considering unsteady dynamics.
+We also avoid \textit{a priori} assumptions on symmetry, a generality which will be crucial in Sec.~\ref{sec:perturbations} when considering non-isotropic perturbations and in the next part when considering unsteady dynamics.

 As mentioned above, spontaneous motion occurs only if $j_*b_*>0$.
 We shall assume, without loss of generality, that $j_*$ and $b_*$ are both positive.